fennel-ai/client/docs/pages/security-compliance/scim.md

 - Setup [Fennel SAML app integration on Okta]("/security-compliance/sso")
 - Enable SCIM Provisioning on your Fennel Console by toggling the "Enable SCIM" button under your SSO configuration in the Settings Page.
 You will see the following generated:
     - SCIM endpoint : Will be used as the connector base URL
     - SCIM authentication token : This token is highly sensitive, and it's crucial to safeguard it from any potential leaks.
-It will be utilized for configuring Okta's SCIM authentication.
+It will be utilized for configuring SCIM authentication in Okta.

     ![Diagram](/assets/scim_console.png)
 - Enable SCIM Provisioning on your Okta app with the following settings: